sophwats/reproducible-workshops/doc/for-presenters.md

 What content could be reduced, or removed, if necessary?

-## Speakers Notes
+## Speaker Notes

-Include speakers notes, unless they are already present in the slides.
+Include speaker notes, unless they are already present in the slides.

 If you've given this workshop before and any recordings exist, please link to these here.